scottyhq/cb-resources/docs/technical-resources/patterns/meta.md

 # Meta

 We have inclueded this space to list common meta-practices / meta-design with (a) brief remarks on utility and (b) references we have found useful.
 Some of this content has direct relevance to data science collaboration: Good ideas irrespective of cloud use.
+In fact let's be very clear:
+This is research computing methods advocacy.
+Cloud computing happens to be part of that and it is our strong suit; but cloud is just one of the many roads that leads to Rome.
+Where Rome in this metaphor is the place a researcher wants to be: Concentrating on the research, not the supporting infrastructure.

 ## Learning curves and time investment